Article Revised July 29th, 2022

 Know what you’re getting: Don’t assume there is a fixed raw material percentage for all products across the board.
 The percentage of raw material used is the primary determining factor of cost, and the only way to know if the pricing offered makes sense is to have a precise understanding of this basic, but often overlooked, factor.

 Plan for the future: Whenever possible, entering vendor agreements that make it possible to lock in pricing can be enormously helpful.
 This generally requires long-term customer commitments in the form of blanket orders.

 Consider the big picture: Using vendors that are able to supply multiple locations can help leverage overall volume.

 With raw materials accounting for as much as 14-20% percent of overall costs, having a plan in place to help reduce the impact of their pricing volatility just makes good business sense.
-By doing so, we help insulate EVS from financial losses, and are also able to keep our clients informed well ahead of any major changes we may need to make to our own product and service pricing.
-In this way, we protect both our own business, and our customers’ businesses as well.
+At EVS, we make sure to stay up to date with the latest trends and plan ahead, not just to protect us from financial losses, but also to be able to keep our clients informed well in advance of any major changes we may need to make to our own product and service pricing.
+In this way, we protect both our own business and our customers’ businesses as well.